Don't Take the Bait (rodenticides)

 - The baits’ manufacturers have challenged the way the US EPA planned to cancel these products.
 The EPA must now follow a very lengthy procedure called a formal cancellation process.
 This could keep the products on the shelves for years.

-What is City government doing about it?
+What is City of San Francisco doing about it?

 - San Francisco’s Department of the Environment has followed the issue closely for 8 years, submitting comment letters to the US EPA and other regulators.
 The City’s Integrated Pest Management Program severely restricted the use of these active ingredients on City properties in 2007.

-- The Department sent letters in September to 130 local retailers asking them to voluntarily stop selling the products.
+- The Department sent letters to 130 local retailers asking them to voluntarily stop selling the products.
 Cooperating businesses will be issued a thank-you letter or poster to acknowledge that they care about their customers’ health.

 What are other governments doing?

-What are local retailers doing about it?
+What are local retailers doing?

-Are there safer, effective ways to control rats and mice?
+What are safer, effective ways to control rats and mice?

 - Use snap-traps instead of baits whenever possible – a lot of them, and set at night.